NicolaiVArends/BachelorThesis/README.md

 This repository holds files for a bachelorthesis in Optimising Sustaniable Financial Portfolios.

-## Abount this Project
+## About this Project

-The project ...
+This project repository in Optimising Sustainable Financial Portfolios provides solutions for optimizing investment portfolios using modern portfolio theory incoporating ESG scores.
+The project leverages advanced data analysis techniques to help investors make portfolio decisions while considering environmental, social, and governance (ESG) factors.

 ## Running this Project